RegencySoftware/PostgreSQLEntityFramework/README.md

 **Project Contents:**

-- Framework Folder: Setups up the service provider to inject services and property objects
+- Framework Folder: Setups up the service provider to inject services and property objects.
-- Services Folder:  A method that runs a LINQ query to pull crypto symbols
+- Services Folder:  A method that runs a LINQ query to pull crypto symbols.
-- Typical Model and Interface folders
+- Typical Model and Interface folders.

 **Sample Output:**